 It’s easy for pensions paperwork to get lost in the mists of time, but it’s always worth trying to track down any forgotten pension pots.
 The Department for Work and Pensions estimates there is as much as £400m in unclaimed pension savings in the UK.
 To reunite people with their missing pensions, it launched a free Pension Tracing Service.
 You simply enter your former employer’s details into an online database to get contact details for pension schemes you may have paid into in the past.

 The government has also been working with the pensions industry to try to get its Pensions Dashboard off the ground.
 This initiative aims to gather detail about every individual’s pensions, including DB, DC and the state pension, and show them all in one place on the ‘dashboard’, including their current values.
 The scheme has been a long time coming, initially aiming (and ultimately failing) to launch in 2019.
 In October 2020, it was announced that it had been delayed further, with an indicative date of 2023 being set.
-In truth, it is not known whether the dashboard will ever see the light of day as it could be quite complex to administer, although the government says it hopes to launch it in 2019.
+In truth, it is not known whether the dashboard will ever see the light of day as it is likely to be very complex to administer, however, if and when it does, we will update this article with the relevant details.

 How to combine your pensions

 If you would rather not go down the DIY route, taking professional financial advice is always sensible.
-MoneytotheMasses.com has partnered with VouchedFor to offer readers a free pension healthcheck with a local IFA.
-We also suggest you read our article on how to choose a financial adviser you can trust.
+MoneytotheMasses.com has partnered with VouchedFor to offer readers a free pension healthcheck with a local IFA*.
+We also suggest you read our article 10 tips on how to find a good financial adviser.